Twinklebear/Twinklebear.github.io/_posts/2015-12-16-rendering-an-animation-in-rust.md

 [JSON scene file **todo: link to scene on github**]() and then check if you've got about what you had in mind by rendering some lower resolution frames to see the motion of objects and the camera.
-Putting together even just this short 25 second animation took quite a while, since I'd spend a lot of time playing with object and camera paths, materials and so on.
+Putting together even just this short 25 second animation took quite a while, since I'd spend a lot of time playing with the object and camera paths, materials and so on.
 I also found and fixed a few bugs while working on the animation which took some time as well.
-The animation is 1920x1080 and was rendered at 2048 samples per pixel, to get 25 seconds of animation at 24 frames per second we need to render 600 individual frames.
+The animation is 1920x1080 and was rendered at 2048 samples per pixel.
+To get 25 seconds of animation at 24 frames per second we need to render 600 individual frames.
 Each frame is saved out as a separate png, to produce the animation I used ffmpeg to stitch them together into a video.

 Here's the resulting video.
 If you'd prefer to watch on YouTube I've [uploaded it there](https://youtu.be/sweEpfRyDlE) as well but the quality is not as good due to compression.
-If your browser doesn't play the video you can [download it](http://sci.utah.edu/~will/rt/rtc_2015_med_quality.mp4) and watch it locally.
+If your browser doesn't play the video properly you can [download it](http://sci.utah.edu/~will/rt/rtc_2015_med_quality.mp4) and watch it locally (I've noticed some issues with Firefox on Windows 10).

 <video class="img-responsive" src="http://sci.utah.edu/~will/rt/rtc_2015_med_quality.mp4" type="video/mp4" controls
 	style="padding-top:16px;padding-bottom:16px;" preload="metadata" poster="http://i.imgur.com/ftJyrnA.jpg">